91leMAC/Wikis/FixCrashFR.md

 https://www.craft.me/s/OfPNhukA0Cjb3A

 ## Markdown Code
 **If you want to duplicate it, open the link to the craft document.
-And copy/paste into your own craft document
+And copy/paste into your own craft document.**

 ``` # Comment résoudre un crash modpack